-Published in nearly 100 books, anthologies, journals, online periodicals, and collaborative manifestos, Linda founded The Los Angeles Press in 2018 with a grant from the Vons Foundation, duda capital, USC, and The Los Angeles Review of Books — to address the critical need for access to publishing opportunities for all.
-Her strategic plan includes continuing placing art and literature in unexpected places to delight and inspire the general population, to widen the circle of empathy and inclusion for artists, writers, and storytellers from all walks of life, to continue partnering with local, regional, and national organizations to create accessible, diverse, meaningful arts and literature programming, and to address the critical needs for arts advocacy for the constituents of Los Angeles and The West.
+Published in nearly 100 books, anthologies, journals, online periodicals, and collaborative manifestos, Linda founded The Los Angeles Press in 2018 with a grant from the Vons Foundation (via Duda Holdings), USC, and The Los Angeles Review of Books — to address the critical need for access to publishing opportunities for all.
+Her strategic plan includes continuing to place art and literature in unexpected places, to delight and inspire the public, to widen the circle of empathy and inclusion for artists, writers, and storytellers from all walks of life, to continue partnering with local, regional, and national organizations to create accessible, diverse, meaningful arts and literature programming, and to address critical needs for arts advocacy for the constituents of Los Angeles and The West. #blm

-Linda is Co founder of Melrose Poetry Bureau, headquarters in West Hollywood, is a founding member of Project 1521, a winner of The California Writer’s Grant, and two time Pushcart Prize nominee
+Linda is a Co founder of Melrose Poetry Bureau, headquartered in West Hollywood, is a founding member of Project 1521, a winner of The California Writer’s Grant, and two time Pushcart Prize nominee

 Her book rock waves / sloe drags is forthcoming from Eyewear London in 2020.